 About This Project

-Golden-winged Warblers are one of North America's fastest declining forest bird species.
+New donations accepted.
+Help this project grow!
+Golden-winged Warbler is one of North America's fastest declining forest bird species.
 To reverse this decline, it is important to conserve the breeding (US/Canada) and winter (Latin America) habitats of this migratory songbird.
-We will identify the habitats used by Golden-wings on their annual, migratory journey so that we can make better conservation decisions to help this imperiled songbird.
+We will identify the habitats used by Golden-wings on their annual migratory journey to help make better conservation decisions for this imperiled songbird.
 Watch our video to learn more.
-We ask that you join the journey!
+Please join the journey!

 Ask the ScientistsJoin The Discussion